-President Ronald Reagan appointed him chief of staff, a position Baker held from 1981 to 1985.
-During Reagan's second term as President, Baker was secretary of the treasury (1985-1988), serving as chairman of the President's Economic Policy Council.
-He resigned prior to the end of Reagan's second term to run the presidential campaign of Vice President George H. W. Bush.
+When President Ronald Reagan took office, he appointed Baker as his chief of staff, a position Baker held from 1981 to 1985.
+During Reagan's second term as President, Baker served as secretary of the treasury (1985-1988) and as chairman of the President's Economic Policy Council.
+Baker resigned prior to the end of Reagan's second term to run the successful presidential campaign of Vice President George H. W. Bush.

 When Bush took office, he appointed Baker as his secretary of state.
 Baker was widely considered an effective secretary of state and navigated the United States through such historic events as the fall of the Berlin Wall, the reunification of Germany, the Persian Gulf War, and renewed peace talks in the Middle East.
 Baker resigned his position in August 1992 to focus on Bush's reelection campaign, becoming the President's chief of staff and senior counselor until January 1993.